vvvgaming/OF-COURSE-HOMEWORK/README.md

 # OF-COURSE-HOMEWORK
 homework First week to 2017
-if you have any question ,just ask me~ email:willmercedes@gmail.com
+if you have any question ,just email me~ email:willmercedes@gmail.com